May 21, 2020

 Harvard University's Kennedy School of Government

-Harvard University's Kennedy School students are collaborating with a private fund manager, the Ananda Group, in Mexico to identify which business accelerator tools are best suited for Mexican women entrepreneurs in the vital environmentally friendly food industries.
-The research will be presented at the Aspen Institute in Mexico City in collaboration with the Aspen Network of Development Entrepreneurs (ANDE).
+Harvard University's Kennedy School students collaborated with private fund manager, the Ananda Group, in Mexico to identify which business accelerator tools are best suited for Mexican women entrepreneurs in the vital environmentally friendly food industries.
+The research findings were presented at the Aspen Institute in Mexico City in collaboration with the Aspen Network of Development Entrepreneurs (ANDE).